fmanimashaun/Steghub-DevOps-training/Web_solution_with_wordpress/README.md

-# Setting Up Client-Server Architecture with WordPress and MySQL on AWS EC2: Infrastructure Setup
+# Project: Web Solution Implementation Using WordPress on AWS EC2

-This README documents the setup process for a client-server architecture using WordPress with MySQL on AWS EC2 instances.
-It covers infrastructure setup, including Logical Volume Manager (LVM) for managing storage.

-## Table of Contents

 ## Table of Contents